What Causes Knee Pain?

 A meniscus tear occurs in the knee cartilage that cushions your shinbone from your thighbone.
 A torn meniscus occurs because of trauma caused by forceful twisting or hyper-flexing of the knee joint.
 This pain worsens with twisting or squatting motions.

 The top cause of knee pain after the age of 50 is osteoarthritis.
 Most adults notice pain when they are active or they experience pain early in the morning from osteoarthritis.
+This can cause pain, stiffness, and swelling.
 This is occurring because the protective cartilage that cushions the ends of your bones has worn down over time.

 Because there are many causes of knee pain it’s necessary to seek treatment with experienced doctors who can diagnose your condition.
 Call 970-419-7050 or fill out our online appointment request form to schedule your consultation with the Orthopaedic & Spine Center of the Rockies today.